Gore, Catherine

 GRAVE LOCATION London: Kensal Green Cemetery, Harrow Road, Kensal Green (058/3 (15402))

-Catherine Gore was the daugter of the wine merchant Charles Moody.
+Catherine Gore was the daughter of the wine merchant Charles Moody.
 Her father died soon after her birth and her mother married the physician Charles Nevison afterwards.
 Catherine wrote from an early age and was nicknamed "The Poetess".
-She married Captain charles Gore in 1823.
+She married Captain Charles Gore in 1823.

 In 1824 her first book was published, "Theresa Marchmont, or the Maid of Honor".
-"Pin Money" (1831) was her first big success.
-Many further books followed in rapid succesion.
+"Pin Money" (1831) was her first success.
+Many further books followed in rapid succession.
 Her drama "School for Coquettes" was produced at the Haymarket in 1831.
-Her best known book was "Cecil, or Adventures of a Coxcomb" (1841).
+Her best-known book was "Cecil, or Adventures of a Coxcomb" (1841).

 Related persons